Singapore at the Asian Games

 Singapore has competed in all editions of the Asian Games since it was first held in 1951, one of only seven countries to do so.
+The country abbreviation is SGP.

+The Singapore National Olympic Council (SNOC) is the body in Singapore responsible for selecting athletes to represent Singapore at the Asian Games.
+The SNOC is a member of the Asian Games Federation.

 Overall medal tally

 With 232 medals, Singapore is currently seventeenth in the all-time tally of medals.